Binance Market Update (2022-07-17)

 Binance

-The global cryptocurrency market cap now stands at $0.97T, up by 5.39% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.96T, up by 2.12% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include FIDA, LDO, and BOND, up by 73%, 44%, and 40%, respectively.
+Market outperformers include FIDA, MOB, and ETC, up by 72%, 40%, and 29%, respectively.

 Top stories of the day: